dotswg/dots-architecture/draft-mortensen-dots-architecture.md

-Signaling the need for help defending against an active distributed denial of service (DDoS) attack requires a common understanding of mechanisms and roles among the parties coordinating attack response.
-The proposed signaling layer and supplementary messaging is the focus of DDoS Open Threat Signaling (DOTS).
-DOTS proposes to standardize a method of coordinating defensive measures among willing peers to mitigate attacks quickly and efficiently.
+Signaling the need for help defending against an active distributed denial of service (DDoS) attack requires a common understanding of mechanisms and roles among the parties coordinating defensive response.
+The signaling layer and supplementary messaging is the focus of DDoS Open Threat Signaling (DOTS).
+DOTS defines a method of coordinating defensive measures among willing peers to mitigate attacks quickly and efficiently, enabling hybrid attack responses coordinated locally at or near the target of an active attack, or anywhere in-path between attack sources and target.

-This document describes an architecture used in establishing, maintaining or terminating a DOTS relationship in a network or between networks.
-DOTS enables hybrid attack responses, coordinated locally at or near the target of an active attack, as well as closer to attack sources in the network path.
+This document describes an architecture used in establishing, maintaining or terminating a DOTS relationship within a domain or between domains.

 Terminology     {#terminology}